phac-nml/viralassembly/README.md

 1. Nanopore data only at this time
 2. Currently runs for viruses using a reference genome
-   - Segmented viruses will exit before the QC section for now
+   - Segmented viruses will exit before the QC section for now while looking into how to best report them
-3. Custom report can only work when running with `conda`
-4. SnpEff issues in running and database building/downloading
+3. SnpEff issues in running and database building/downloading
    - Database building/downloading requires one of three things:
      - The reference ID is in the SnpEff database
        - This allows the database to be downloaded